 5 ways I’ve wasted my marketing dollar (and what I’ve learnt)

-It’s so hard to know whether throwing money at a given marketing strategy is ‘worth it’ or not.
+It’s so hard to know whether throwing your marketing dollar at a given marketing strategy is ‘worth it’ or not.
 After eight years in business Matt White’s tried everything.
 Today he shares what he’s learnt.

 My budget is tight and a positive cash flow is essential to the success of my business.
-So, like you, I can’t afford to throw money at misguided ventures or poorly researched business activities.
+So, like you, I can’t afford to throw my marketing dollar at misguided ventures or poorly researched business activities.

 Yet, when I reflect over my eight years of being a soloist, I can see I have wasted a lot of money on marketing.